-United States Supreme Court Denies Defendant Paint Companies Review of Lead Paint Poisoning Case
+United States Supreme Court Denies Defendant Paint Companies Review of Lead Paint Poisoning Case (Plaintiffs Represented by CPM)

 On October 15, 2018, the United States Supreme Court declined to hear an appeal by Defendants Sherwin-Williams Company, ConAgra Grocery Products Company, and NL Industries, Inc. After an 18-year legal battle and a $1.15 billion Judgment in 2013, this is a major victory for California children who have been poisoned by lead paint.
 Defendants promoted lead paint for use in the inside of homes with knowledge that such promotion would create a serious risk of harm to children.
 Defendants will finally be held responsible.

 On September 4, 2018, Santa Clara County Superior Court Judge Thomas Kuhnle ruled that the abatement fund should be set at $409 million to cover pre-1951 housing.
 The 10 cities and counties that are Plaintiffs will use these funds to remove lead paint hazards from pre-1951 homes, prioritizing homes occupied by low- and moderate-income families.

 Nanci Nishimura of Cotchett, Pitre & McCarthy, LLP said “We are delighted that the Supreme Court did the right thing.
 The message is clear: We have to move this fund ahead to remove lead that is still poisoning children.”

 The lawsuit was initially filed in 2000 by then-Santa Clara County Counsel Ann Ravel, and nine other California cities and counties ultimately joined the litigation.